BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Create a recipient

-Once you obtain the required and optional recipient fields for the remittance corridor, you can iterate over the response body to build and display a form for the end user:
+Once you obtain the required and optional recipient fields for the previously specified remittance corridor, you can iterate over the response body to build and display a form for the end user:

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-recipient.png" width=470 loading="lazy"></div>